JalexSocial/rizzy.docs/content/docs/framework/viewcontext.md

   noindex: false # false (default) or true
 ---

 The `RzViewContext` provides a context for views within an application.
-It offers access to HTTP contexts, URL helpers, component configurations, and form contexts, enhancing the capability to render Razor Components and manage form interactions seamlessly.
+It offers access to HTTP contexts, URL helpers, component configurations, and, optionally, field mappings for form components.
 This context acts as a bridge between frameworks like MVC and Razor Components.

+**Note:** In previous versions, it was necessary to wrap forms in a dedicated `RzEditForm` with an associated `RzFormContext`.
+With the update, you can now simply use the standard Blazor `EditForm` rendered server-side.
+Instead of managing a form context manually, just add an `hx-post="/information/update"` attribute along with the necessary `hx-target` attribute on the `EditForm`.
+When posting back data, decorate your form-bound properties with the `[SupplyParameterFromForm]` attribute.

 ## Usage